Saransh-cpp/BookRentApp-Chapter3/README.md

 # Chapter3 - Book renting app

-A book renting app still in the development phase.
+A book renting app made for Chapter3.

+Majority of the features in the app have been added, looking for a UI/UX designer to help me with the designing part.

 ## Getting Started